bjaan/pandorasbox/README.md

 It sends commands over an [Express](https://expressjs.com/) Node.js web application to control a local instance of [Pianobar](https://github.com/PromyLOPh/pianobar), and displays the cover art of the currently playing song.

-Indended to be used on Raspian for the Raspberry Pi.
+Indended to be used on Raspian for the Raspberry Pi

 ![pandorasbox - playing a song in the web browser](https://raw.githubusercontent.com/bjaan/pandorasbox/main/pandorasbox-playing.png)
 ![pandorasbox - showing the available channels on Pandora.com which can be switched to](https://raw.githubusercontent.com/bjaan/pandorasbox/main/pandorasbox-channellist.png)